 The Surrey School Games provide opportunities for young people across the county to get active and have fun.
 All schools can access the 'district offer', which is provided in conjunction with their School Sport Association, while some schools will be invited to participate in the 'county' offer:

 District offer (with School Sports Associations)

-Your school can access a district competition calendar, co-produced by your School Sports Association and Active Surrey which will give your pupils a positive experience of sport, physical activity and competition and help you to engage parents.
+All schools can access a district competition calendar, co-produced by their School Sports Association and Active Surrey which will give your pupils a positive experience of sport, physical activity and competition and help you to engage parents.
 The calendar meets the needs of all young people through the competition levels below - though some events will be suitable for all:

 - Inspire - An event targeted at the least-active/engaged with emphasis on participation/trying new activities/skills or no / low-level competition.
 Certificates and values celebrated.
 Not suitable for A team players who have represented the school in football, netball or district sports.

 - Aspire - Competitions targeting the semi-sporty, B teams, often A teams from single-entry schools.
 These events also include festivals that aren't specifically targeted to the less-engaged.